 An apicoectomy treatment, also known as a root-end surgery, is a dental procedure that involves the removal of the tip, or apex, of a tooth’s root.
 This procedure is most often performed to save a tooth that has undergone a root canal but still has infected or inflamed tissue inside.

 Apicoectomies are performed using a local anesthetic.
 Sometimes, these procedures require sedation, and they are generally the only option to save a tooth from further infection or extraction.
-Your endodontist will use specialized tools to reach the problematic tooth’s root by accessing the root through the gums.
-They will then remove the root’s apex (or tip) and clean out all infected or inflamed tissue from the failed root canal procedure.
-When the procedure is complete, they will seal your tooth with a small filling.

 The Advantages of an Apicoectomy Treatment